-Once the system controller and lamphead are mounted and all connections made, the last step is to configure the controller for your application, using the front panel display, keys, and configuration menus.
+Once the system controller and lamphead are mounted and all connections made, the last step is to configure the controller for the application, using the front panel display, keys, and configuration menus.

-NOTE: The system controller power must be on and the lamphead must be OFF to enter the configuration menus.
-Press the SYSTEM OFF button to turn the lamphead off if LAMPON is displayed.
+NOTE: The system controller power must be ON and the lamphead must be OFF to enter the configuration menus.
+Press the SYSTEM OFF button to turn the lamphead off if LAMP ON is displayed.